 Misspellings: Executive and Monetization

 Other: Abbreviation of Payments

-Here’s one (at 115 characters and spaces) that is much more likely to help that person’s profile land higher in search results.
+Here’s one that is much more likely to help that person’s profile land higher in search results.
 It’s better to sacrifice one of the keywords, so that the rest of them will be parsed correctly by search engines.

 CFO, Senior Finance & Operations Executive – Alternative & Mobile Payments Pioneer, Global Monetization, E-commerce, M&A